NexusMutual/smart-contracts/docs/contracts/Assessments.md

 ## Overview

-The `Assessment` contract manages the evaluation over cover claims.
+The `Assessments` contract manages the evaluation over cover claims.
 Each cover product type has an assigned assessor group responsible for evaluating all claims submitted under that product type.
 The assessors within an assessor group are trusted and vetted industry professionals, approved by the Advisory Board.

 Each assessor has the responsibility to evaluate the cover claims and cast their votes to approve / deny the claim.
 A majority in favour needs to be met to approve a claim.